an-anime-team/anime-games-launcher/repository/standards/packages_manifests.md

 be hashed, and hashes will be stored in the lock file to proof consistency.
 Hashes are also used to locate packages in one single storage folder.

+Hashes of packages are calculated as inverse hashes of the package's manifest file.
+Bit inversion is needed to differ `package.json` as a package source file and `package.json` as a "file" format resource.

 ## Manifest format

 ```ts